September is a time to reflect

 There is something unique about September.
 As the summer draws to a close and the new term begins, September often feels like the start of a new year, offering many possibilities.

 Most of us come back rested and refreshed after a summer break and are ready to get back into a routine.
 There is a sense of enthusiasm, seeking opportunities and being ready to embrace new challenges.

 So it makes sense to set aside some time to review, set goals and make a plan.
 In fact, spending time in early September is the ideal time before the busyness of the end of the year takes over.
 This will still leave you with plenty of time to achieve your goals.
 Here are some steps you can take.

 Take time to review, plan and set goals

 Review your goals – Start by reviewing progress made towards achieving any goals you’ve already set yourself.
 Consider what has worked well for you; list the skills you have developed, challenges met and any key areas of learning.
 You can then identify any gaps, note what has got in the way of progress and establish what you would like to achieve.

-Get organised – Being organised is the key to success.
+Get organised – Being organized is the key to success.
 Map out the rest of the year ahead and plan what you need to do.
 Use planning tools to help you get organised such as year planners, digital calendars or bullet journal.
 Remember to list the resources and support you need to keep you on track.

 Set effective work patterns – Think through how you can best structure your time to improve productivity.
 For example, by setting aside time for specific projects and making time for regular breaks.